On birth of discrete Lorenz attractors under bifurcations of 3D maps with nontransversal heteroclinic cycles: INTRODUCTION

-This result immediately implies the birth of discrete Lorenz attractors in global (homoclinic and heteroclinic) bifurcations in which map (\ref{H3D}) appears.
-The first such example was considered in \cite{GMO06}.
-It was shown that the 3D Henon map is the asymptotic normal form of the first return map in case of a quadratic homoclinic tangency to a saddle-focus fixed point with a unit Jacobian.
-Later analogous results were obtained for heteroclinic cycles containing saddle-foci \cite{GST09, GO10, GO13}.
-Note that the presence of saddle-foci in these cases is a very important condition for the existence of Lorenz-like attractors as it prevents from the existence of lower-dimensional center manifolds and makes the dynamics to be effectively three-dimensional (see \cite{T96}).
+This result immediately implies the existence of cascades discrete Lorenz attractors in global (homoclinic and heteroclinic) bifurcations in which map (\ref{H3D}) appears as the first return map.
+The first such example was considered in \cite{GMO06} in case of a quadratic homoclinic tangency to a saddle-focus fixed point with a unit Jacobian.
+Later analogous results were obtained for non-simple homoclinic tangencies to saddle fixed points \cite{GOT14} and homoclinic tangencies to resonant saddle \cite{GO17}.
+In heteroclinic cycles such bifurcations were studied only when it contains at least one saddle-focus \cite{GST09, GO10, GO13}.
+Note that the presence of saddle-foci in these cases is a very important condition for the existence of Lorenz-like attractors as it prevents from the existence of lower-dimensional center manifolds and helps for the dynamics to be effectively three-dimensional (see \cite{T96}).
 Another important condition for this is the restriction on the Jacobians in the fixed points.
 It is based on the fact that the orbits under consideration may spend unboundedly large time in the neighbourhoods of the saddle fixed point.
 In the homoclinic case this means that if the Jacobian differs from one, the phase volumes near such orbits will be either unboundedly expanded or unboundedly contracted, and the dynamics will have effective dimension less than three.
 In the same way, for the heteroclinic cases it is necessary to demand for all the Jacobians not to be simultaneously contracting ($< 1$) or expanding ($> 1$).
-Thus, in order to get Lorenz attractors in heteroclinic cycles, we need to consider ``contracting-expanding'' or ``mixed'' cases.
+Thus, in order to get Lorenz attractors in heteroclinic cycles, one needs to consider ``contracting-expanding'' or ``mixed'' cases.